What is Regional Rail Link?

 Regional Rail Link is a landmark infrastructure project designed to remove major bottlenecks in Victoria's rail network.
 It will do this by untangling metropolitan and regional tracks as they travel through Melbourne's west into the heart of the city.

-- two new stations at Wyndham Vale and Tarneit
+- new stations for Wyndham Vale and Tarneit

 - a rebuilt Sunshine railway station

-- improvements to the entrance and forecourt at Tottenham station
+- improvements to the entrance and forecourt at Tottenham railway station

-- removal of two level crossings at Anderson Road in Sunshine
+- the removal of two level crossings at Anderson Road, Sunshine

 - 13 road and rail grade separations through Wyndham Vale and Tarneit